luthraG/image-watermark/README.md

 # image-watermark
-A powerful watermark library based on ImageMagick for node.js
+A powerful watermark library based on ImageMagick for node.js.
+This can be used to embed watermark in single page image, multipage image or pdf file.

 ### Installation